Ethidium Bromide is a potent mutagen which has been commonly used as a nucleic acid stain for many years.

 Cognisance must be taken of the specific hazards associated with using UV light sources; all persons in the area should wear appropriate Personal Protective Equipment (UV face shields, laboratory coat and long cuffed gloves fitted over the cuff of the lab coat).

-Guidance regarding the safe disposal methodology of ethidium bromide in this University is available in the form of Clinical Waste Management Briefing 1-07, on the Waste and Recycling Office website.
+Guidance regarding the safe disposal methodology of ethidium bromide in this University is available in the Laboratory Waste guidance on the Waste Office website.

 Generically, nitrile gloves should provide adequate protection against dermal contamination with ethidium bromide, however the only glove that we have found to have been specifically tested against ethidium bromide penetration, and for which test data is available from the company, is the N-DEX glove, manufactured by the "BEST" Glove Company of U.S.A.